EVerest/EVerest/CONTRIBUTING.md

 To contribute code to the project, first read over the [governance policies] page to understand the roles involved.

+## Discussing and Communication

+We encourage contributors to engage in discussions, whether it's about proposing new features, reporting bugs, or seeking clarification on project-related matters.
+While GitHub issues are a valuable tool for tracking tasks and issues, we find that real-time communication often leads to faster resolution and clearer understanding.

+To facilitate such discussions, we utilize Zulip chat as our primary communication platform.
+Zulip offers a threaded chat experience that helps keep conversations organized and searchable, making it easier to follow discussions even if you join midway.

+If a discussion leads to actionable tasks or decisions, summarize the outcome and create a corresponding GitHub issue.
+This allows for clear tracking and enables contributors to start working on the agreed-upon tasks.

+Join the Zulip chat here: https://lfenergy.zulipchat.com/

+## Pull requests

 Each code contribution must include:

 * Tests and documentation to explain the functionality.